Omloop der Kempen

 Omloop der Kempen is an elite men's and women's professional road bicycle racing event held annually in Veldhoven, Netherlands.
-Since 1995, the men's event is UCI 1.2 rated and is part of the UCI Europe Tour.
+From 2005 to 2014, the men's event was held as a UCI 1.2 rated event on the UCI Europe Tour.
+In 2015, the race was moved to the national calendar.
 Since 1997 there is also a women's event.
 The women's race also had the names GP Van der Heijden and GP Sankomij Veldhoven.